 Without automated solutions, SaaS marketers can get buried in data entry.
 You’ve got email lists to update, leads to enter into CRM systems, surveys to collate, and more.
 When you automate these tasks, you’ll have more time to generate leads through great content.

 One easy way to achieve this automation is to collect data through an online form.
 If you’re using JotForm, add an integration to automatically transfer form data to the platform of your choice.
-Whether you use Mailchimp or Constant Contact, HubSpot or Akita, JotForm offers a marketing integration that can send form data exactly where it needs to go — without data entry.
+JotForm offers marketing integrations to seamlessly send form data exactly where it needs to go — without data entry.
+Use a tool like HubSpot for lead management to automatically send leads personalized emails and optimize your marketing efforts.

 With these simple tasks out of the way, you’ll have more time to develop B2B SaaS marketing innovations.